Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: EFT power counting

-We propose the following power counting in the EFT without explicit $^7\mathrm{Be}^\star$ degree of freedom: The $s$-wave contribution in the $S=2$ channel without initial state strong interaction from Fig.~\ref{fig:DiagramA} constitutes the LO contribution.
+We propose the following power counting in \EFTgsHead{}: The $s$-wave contribution in the $S=2$ channel without initial state strong interaction from Fig.~\ref{fig:DiagramA} constitutes the LO contribution.
 At NLO, we include the $d$-wave contribution in $S=2$ and the $s$-wave capture in $S=1$ without initial state strong interaction from Fig.~\ref{fig:DiagramA}.
 Contributions from initial state strong interactions in both the spin $S=1$, $2$ channels from Fig.~\ref{fig:DiagramB} enter at NNLO.
 The $d$-wave contribution in $S=1$ channel contributes at NNLO as well.

 The perturbative calculation is shown in Fig.~\ref{fig:CaptureEFTNNLO}.
 In this calculation we use the zed-parametrization~\cite{Phillips:1999hh} where the exact wave function renormalization is produced at NLO.
 This is achieved by defining the corresponding $p$-wave ERE around the bound-state pole instead of at momentum $p=0$~\cite{Phillips:1999hh,Fernando:2011ts}.
 The 20\% jump from LO to NLO even at threshold is due to the inclusion of $S=1$ channel at NLO which is absent entirely at LO in the power counting.
-We get for the $S$-factor at threshold 13.40(1)(4.02) \si{\eV\barn}, 17.4(6)(1.7) \si{\eV\barn}, and 17.6(7)(5) \si{\eV\barn} at LO, NLO, and NNLO, respectively, where the first set of errors are from the input and the second set are the theory errors.
+We get for the $S$-factor at threshold 13.40(1)(402) \si{\eV\barn}, 17.4(6)(17) \si{\eV\barn}, and 17.6(7)(5) \si{\eV\barn} at LO, NLO, and NNLO, respectively, where the first set of errors are from the input and the second set are the theory errors (with $Q/\Lambda\sim0.3$).
 The NNLO result compares well with \SI{18.0+-1.9}{\eV\barn} evaluated in Ref.~\cite{Tabacaru:2006} using the same ANCs.

 The nearly identical NLO and NNLO EFT results above can be understood from Eq.~(\ref{eq:SfactorThreshhold}).
 In the $S=2$ channel, the $s$-wave strong interaction contribution for a natural sized $a_0^{(2)}$ is numerically smaller than the assumed NNLO estimate.
 The $S=1$ channel initial state $s$-wave strong interaction and the $d$-wave contribution enters at NNLO.
 However, the large scattering length in this channel $a_0^{(1)}\sim 17$ fm competes and nearly cancels the $d$-wave contribution in Eq.~(\ref{eq:SfactorThreshhold}) with $-a_0^{(1)}\,\SI{0.00266}{\femto\meter^{-1}}+0.0657\approx 0.02$ relative to the leading contribution in this channel which is already a NLO term.
 Thus these contributions are about $0.7$\% of the LO piece coming from the $S=2$ channel.
 This behavior persists at higher momenta as well.